QUIQQER/package-watcher/README.md

 ========

 The package provides a kind of logger.
-Actions for specific groups / users can be monitored and logged.
+Actions for specific groups/users can be monitored and logged.

 Package name: